MaximVlayen/course_hwswcodesign/content/100_processor/105_simulation.md

 The *picorv_mem_model* has an additional input **load_file**.
 With this input *set*, the model reads in a file into it's virtual memory.

 In the previous section it was discussed how the result of a print function ended up in a write to address 0x10000000.
 This is also caught by this memory model.
-Every write to this address hence results in a write to file, e.g. **output.dat**.
+Every write to this address hence results in a write to file, e.g. **simulation_output.dat**.

 {{% /column %}}